 Now you may jump to conclusions - why is there a course on D&D?
-What could be learned for a semester long D&D dungeon?
-As a communications student I am quick to defend the class, not only as a study in fandom and audiences, but also one of fantasy and creative narratives.
+What could be learned from a semester long D&D campaign?
+As a Communications student I am quick to defend the class, not only as a study in fandom and audiences, but also one of fantasy and creative narratives.

-However, although valuable and applicable to my degree I feel I’ve also gained something unexpected from the course.
-I feel like I’ve begun to challenge the difference between fantasy and reality.
-Which as a graduating student is something I probably should have had a grip on by now—so let me explain further.
+Although valuable and applicable to my degree I feel I’ve also gained something unexpected from the course.
+I feel like I’ve begun to challenge my assumptions about fantasy and reality.
+Which as a graduating student is something I probably should have a handle on by now—allow me to explain further.

-How many of the roles we currently play, whether it’s a as a student, TA, community member or any other category you place yourself in are real and how many are fantasy?
+Think of the many roles we play every day – whether it’s as a student, TA, community member or any other category you place yourself in – how many are real and how many are fantasy?
 Some would say we just role-play in the various aspects of our lives.

-For example, yes I am Canadian, and yes I do study at Brock University.
-However how much are nationalities and student stereotypes real, and how much are they fantasy roles we’ve been taught?
-What would have happened if my parents raised me to be an Orc vengeful blacksmith, who was yet to be convinced that Orcs could NOT exist?
+For example: I am Canadian, and I study at Brock University.
+However how much are nationalities and student stereotypes real, and how much are they fantasy roles we’ve been taught to play?
+What would have happened if my parents raised me to be a vengeful orc blacksmith, who was yet to be convinced that orcs could NOT exist?

-For 17 years I’ve been playing the role of student and now reflecting on my up and coming alumni status I wonder what role I’ll play next.
-So many graduates feel like they must get a job, gain experience in their work field, or apply for a further degree.
-This D&D class has reminded me that these are not the only role options in my game, I can play any role I want.
+For 17 years I’ve been playing the role of student and now reflecting on my up and coming alumni status I wonder what role I’ll play next?
+So many graduates feel like they must get a job, gain experience in their work field, or apply for another degree.
+This D&D class has reminded me that in my game, I can play any role I want.

-Take the advantage of graduating and go on an adventure—whether its in another country, city, or in a basement with your Blue Box D&D set.
-I challenge students to look at this summer as an opportunity to take on a different role and to consider what makes fantasy so different from our everyday roles?
+Take the idea of graduating and go on an adventure—whether its in another country, city, or in a basement with your Blue Box D&D set.
+I challenge students to look at this summer as an opportunity to try new roles and to consider that the differences between fantasy and reality are not so far apart.

-Perhaps you too may find you’ve got a lot more fantasy in your life than you thought and that you’re ready for more in the times to come.
+Perhaps you too may find you’ve got a lot more fantasy in your life and that you’re ready for more in the times to come.
+Adventure awaits!